Idols South Africa is a singing television competition created by Simon Fuller, it is the South African version of Pop Idol.

 Who owns Idols South Africa?

-FremantleMedia a company based in Britain is the format holders of Idols South Africa.
-Gavin Wratten and his fellow producers of Idols SA normally deal with the British producers because that is where FremantleMedia is based.
+FremantleMedia, a company based in Britain, is Idols South Africa’s format holder.
+Gavin Wratten and his fellow producers of Idols SA normally deal with British producers because that is where FremantleMedia is based.

 Who started Idols South Africa?